 - Mining history dating back to the Middle Ages

-- Increased mining and mineral exploration resulting from political stability improving economy
+- Increased mining exploration resulting from political stability improving economy

 - Competitive corporate and personal tax regime

 - Low overhead costs and incentives for foreign investment

 - Transparent and fast process for company registration

 - Wide availability of highly qualified and affordable labour force